nnirror/facet/README.md

 ```
 ---
 #### **osc** ( _address_ )
-- sends a packet of OSC data to OSC address `address` for every value in the FacetPattern's data.
+- sends a packet of OSC data to OSC address (or array of addresses) `address`, for every value in the FacetPattern's data.
 - The OSC server sends output to port 5813 by default but can be modified by changing `OSC_OUTPORT` in `js/config.js`.
 - The `address` argument must begin with a backslash: `/`.
+- Since this is intended for control-rate data, large patterns are automatically reduced in size, if ncessary, so they will never output more than 100 values per second.
 - _Note_: This method does _not_ automatically scale the FacetPattern values between 0 and 1, so the user can send any range of numbers over OSC.
 ```javascript
 $('example').noise(128).osc('/test');